 They twisted logic until it broke in concluding that, even though I had won what UKPC themselves called an “action for harassment”, that did not technically breach their code.
 The BPA earlier wrote that “the law will prevail”, but apparently, only when it suited them.

-So, for eight years, the DVLA has relied on a trade association with no legal knowledge, and one which isn't a regulator, in automatically assuming that every single one of their members has “reasonable cause” in law to obtain personal data - no questions asked.
+So, for eight years, the DVLA has relied on a trade association with no legal knowledge, and one which isn't a regulator, in automatically assuming that every single one of their members has reasonable cause in law to obtain personal data.

 If you have ever received a Notice to Keeper for a parking ticket, then please help us by asking the DVLA how they established “reasonable cause” to release your personal data.
 If you are not satisfied with their response, then please complain to the ICO.